ListsOpinionHiT Classics

 He’s the YouTube cutup who started as a faux spiritual seeker and now slams government overreach.
 His tone is soft, even soothing, but that’s how he gets his nose under the cultural tent.

-Don’t be fooled by his earnest grin.
-He’s savage when it comes to anyone trying to fool citizens into giving up their freedom.
+Don’t be fooled by that earnest grin.
+He’s savage when it comes to anyone trying to trick citizens into giving up their freedom.

 How Liberal Mayors Run Their Cities!